nournahtay/BiomarkerDiscovery-Hackbio/Stage 2/Stage 2: The Gene Expression Interpretation & Downstream Functional Enrichment Analysis of Glioblastoma.md

 _Table 2: Functional Enrichment Analysis Using ShinyGO_

-The top 5 pathways, number of genes involved, and the negative log 10 of FDR were extracted and used for visualization in the form of a bubble plot
+The top 5 pathways, number of genes involved, and the negative log 10 of FDR were extracted and used for visualization in the form of a bubble plot.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXckKL78-IOFmOOXPZswBM64uHr6sVcgmFKbWm6u2u_By2gul1V9e0DlCLX_W_0wkEomzEiDymxLLYOY_n_qNtemHNjjD6nw1F-_2F8irI9yhvKuUfSZ9gbx9v8DXSPGzAL4JZze-wNFy_LBycsi_NM79iwd?key=DtMktn_nuLAIngoboGJAwA)